-Note – the free Personal Resilience Assessment pdf is available to download at the end of this page.
+The free Personal Resilience Assessment pdf is still available to download at the end of this page, though not for much longer as it’s included in the second edition of the Handbook.
 There’s some context you ought to know, and some other free resources.

 How can you test your resilience without experiencing some unpleasant event?
 How can you progress without feedback?

-The Resilience Handbook is designed to solve these problems.
+The Handbook of Practical Resilience is designed to solve these problems.

 How does it work?